Finding Hidden Assets in a Connecticut Divorce

 Suppose you were represented in a previous divorce by an attorney who failed to conduct appropriate discovery that would have otherwise allowed you to find hidden assets.
 In that case, you might be able to hold the attorney responsible as well.

-Hidden Assets Found After Divorce: What You Can Do
+Hidden Assets Found After a Divorce: What You Can Do

 If, after the conclusion of your divorce, you find out that your spouse hid certain assets that should have been located during the discovery process, it may be time to consider whether the attorney who was representing you at the time was negligent in their representation.